The Arbor Knot

-The arbor knot is an essential knot to learn because you will frequently need to replace your fishing line with fresh line.
-This application needs a knot that will not slip on the arbor so that when you reel in the line it won't slip.
-The arbor knot actually slips tightly down on the arbor, and becomes tighter when you pull on the line.
-Trust me, if you try to use a double Overhand Knot you will get slippage of your fishing line on the arbor.
+The arbor knot is an essential knot to learn because it is the ideal knot to tie new line onto your fishing reel.
+This application needs a knot that hugs the arbor snuggly so that when you reel in the line it won't slip.
+The arbor knot actually closes down tightly onto the arbor, and becomes tighter when you pull on the line.

 There are several terms used when describing tying fishing knots, marine knots, and other types of knots.
 Two basic terms uses when describing how to tie all knots are:

 The working end is the end of the rope or fishing string that you are actually working with.
 You are usually not working with both ends of the fishing line.
 When tying your shoes you are in reality working with both ends of your shoe string so both ends would be considered working ends.
 With fishing line you normally have one end you are working with and the other end is usually fastened to the arbor, hook or lure.
 The standing end is the end of the line tied to the arbor.
 The standing part is the part of the line from the standing end to the knot.
 Remember these definitions when reviewing how to tie 10 favorite knots.